 My Comment

-Yes, it is true; if you are having a challenging time in paying credit card payments; or just having a bad day each time a credit card is due, there is help along the horizon.
+Yes, it is true; if you are having a challenging time in paying with credit cards; or just having a bad day each time a credit card is due, there is help along the horizon.

-We as consumers should be thankful that something is in place that is literally beneficial to all; creditors and consumers.
-Bankrupcy used to be the thing for people who did not have the money to pay their bills; especially credit cards.
-As many of us know, that was something that neither the person wanted to or the creditor wanted us to do.
+We as consumers should be aware that something is in place that is literally beneficial to all, creditors and consumers.
+Bankruptcy used to be the thing for people who did not have the money to pay their bills, especially credit cards.
+As many of us know, that was something that neither the person wanted, or the creditor wanted us to do.

 Now, there are companies that will allow you to set up payment plans in which they pay off all qualified bills that you submit to them.